Servite Order: New expansion

 After a gap of 25 years, in 1895 the house of studies in Rome was re-founded as the College of Sant Alessio Falcioneri.
-This development went hand in hand at this period with other initiatives and a new foundation was made at Brussels in 1891 and the order was introduced into England and United States, chiefly through the efforts of the Servite priests Bosio and Morini.
+This development went hand in hand at this period with other initiatives and a new foundation was made at Brussels in 1891 and the order was introduced into England and the United States, chiefly through the efforts of the Servite Frs Bosio and Morini.
 The latter, having gone to London in 1864 as director of the affiliated Congregation of the Sisters of Compassion, obtained charge of a parish from Archbishop Manning in 1867.
 The work prospered and besides St. Mary's Priory in London, convents were opened at Bognor Regis (1882) and Begbroke (1886).
-In 1870 Morini, Ventura, Giribaldi, and Joseph Camera, at the request of Bishop Joseph Melcher of Green Bay, Wisconsin, took up a mission in America, at Neenah.
-Morini founded at Chicago (1874) the monastery of Our Lady of Sorrows.
+In 1870 Frs Morini, Ventura, Giribaldi, and Joseph Camera, at the request of Bishop Joseph Melcher of Green Bay, Wisconsin, took up a mission in America, at Neenah.
+Fr Morini founded at Chicago (1874) the monastery of Our Lady of Sorrows.
 A novitiate was opened at Granville, Wisconsin in 1892 and an American province was formally established in 1908.